Quantum-Software-Development/5-cybersecurity-social-engineering-fii-investor-intelligence-platform/docs/architecture/🇬🇧UPDATE_AND_REPROCESSING.md

 | **On-demand** | A person, manually, at the moment they choose | `on: workflow_dispatch` | ✅ Yes |
 | **Scheduled / periodic** | A clock, at fixed intervals, with no human intervention | `on: schedule: - cron: \"...\"` | ❌ No (intentionally disabled) |

 Both mechanisms **can co-exist in the same workflow** — they are not mutually exclusive.
-It is perfectly possible to have a manual button *and* an automatic schedule at the same time; the decision in this project was to keep **only** the manual trigger for now and postpone scheduling.[^1]
+It is perfectly possible to have a manual button *and* an automatic schedule at the same time; the decision in this project was to keep **only** the manual trigger for now and postpone scheduling.

 <br><br>